PrefectHQ/prefect/docs/ui/workspaces.md

 The options menu enables you to edit workspace details or delete the workspace.

 !!! warning "Deleting a workspace"
-    Deleting a workspace deletes all deployments, flow run history, work queues, and notifications configured in workspace.
+    Deleting a workspace deletes all deployments, flow run history, work pools, and notifications configured in workspace.

 ## Workspace collaborators